MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Check out the demo

-Dynamics 365 Guides provides an online demo that showcases the value of the app for your company.
-Use this five-minute demo to get a quick overview of how Dynamics 365 Guides works.
+Dynamics 365 Guides provides a demo that showcases the value of the app for your company.
+This five-minute demo is useful for any type of Dynamics 365 Guides user, whether you're an author, operator, process engineer, or business decision maker.
+Use the demo to get a quick overview of how Dynamics 365 Guides works.
+You don't have to be online to use the demo.

 To start the demo: